José Justo Corro

 Later life

-Corro stepped down on April 19, 1837. retired to private life in Guadalajara.
-He died there in 1864, during the French Intervention in Mexico, and was interred in the main cemetery of the city, the Panteón de Belén.
+Corro stepped down on 19 April 1837, being succeeded by Bustamante.[17][18]
+Corro then retired to private life in Guadalajara.
+He died there on 18 December, 1864,[1][3][4] and was interred in the Panteón de Belén.
+There is a street named after Corro in Guadalajara.[1]

 See also